dltxio/idem-old/README.md

 Using EIP 820 for ID claims

 ## Overview
 Everytime an exchange calls an ID provider to KYC documents, they incure an expense.
+Futhermore, users are required every time provide KYC information, instead of a portable verification.

 ## How it works